 Overall, the idea of managing key assets is to reduce needless expenditure such as unplanned downtime.
 With organisations losing an average of $260,000 per hour in 2018 through unplanned downtime, the need for effective management and maintenance of assets is more critical than ever.

-2. How Can EAM Software Help Reduce Unplanned Downtime of Revenue-Generating Assets?
+2. Is an EAM System Needed to Reduce Your Unplanned Downtime of Key Assets?

 Although some forms of downtime can have their advantages, such as necessary upgrades and maintenance to improve output, unplanned downtime can be extremely damaging to a business.
 Having the ability to significantly reduce this overhead can be a vital feature of the right EAM software.

 If unplanned downtime is costing your company thousands of pounds then an effective EAM system will reduce that amount.
 This can be achieved by effective data gathering and having a more cost-efficient maintenance plan in place to reduce asset failure, such as a preventive maintenance program.